Fuechschen/plugging-you-in/api.md

 <a name="Client+event_connect"></a>

 ### "connect"
-Emited when the socket connection is up.
+Emitted when the socket connection is up.

 **Kind**: event emitted by <code>[Client](#Client)</code>
 **Properties**